mohramadan911/homebrew-ilab/README.md

 ```

 ## limitaion
-- brew is trying to fix dynamic library (dylib) links for the dependencies in the virtual environment.
+- Link the binary , it fails so far based on user env - make sure you have the updated brew version as brew is trying to fix dynamic library ex: (dylib) links for the dependencies in the virtual environment.
 Homebrew formulas expect files to have consistent and relocatable paths, but Python virtual environments include dynamically linked libraries with paths that aren't easily relocatable.